BRYANT LEGAL GROUP

 • Failure to seek ongoing medical treatment

-All insurance claimants — disability claimants included — have a duty to mitigate their various losses.
+All insurance claimants—including long-term disability claimants—have a duty to mitigate their various losses.
 The duty to mitigate generally entails the exertion of “reasonable effort” towards the minimization of your losses.

-In laymen’s terms, this means attending your rehabilitation sessions, following through with treatment (by attending appointments), being consistent about taking your medication, and more.
-The insurer is not required to pay full benefits a disability that was exacerbated by the claimant’s own failure to act reasonably.
+In layman’s terms, this means attending your rehabilitation sessions, following through with treatment (by attending appointments), consistently taking your medication, and more.
+The insurer is not required to pay full benefits for a disability that was exacerbated by the claimant’s own failure to act reasonably.
 If you fail to mitigate, then the insurer may have a reasonable basis to either deny your claim or undercut your benefits significantly.

 Additionally, most disability insurance policies specifically require that you receive appropriate ongoing medical care; failing to do so, may be a separate reason for an insurer to deny your claim.

 Yes.
-You can receive private disability benefits, even if you are receiving funds through supplemental income sources, or other wage replacement benefits, such as Social Security Disability Income (SSDI) or workers’ compensation — there may be an offset for certain benefits, however.
+You can receive private disability benefits, even if you are receiving funds through supplemental income sources, or other wage replacement benefits, such as Social Security Disability Income (SSDI) or workers’ compensation.
+However, there may be an offset for certain benefits.

 • When it comes to supplemental income sources, such as passive income, inheritance, personal gifts, etc., your private disability benefits are generally entirely unaffected.